-I am seeking the honor of serving as your District 1 State Representative.
-I am a life-long resident of Cherokee County.
-I was born in Columbus, KS and graduated from Riverton High School.
-After high school, I received my bachelor's degree from Kansas State University.
+I am once again seeking the honor of serving as your District 1 State Representative.
+I am a lifelong resident of Cherokee County, born in Columbus, Kansas, and a graduate of Riverton High School.
+I earned my associate degree from Coffeyville Community College and my bachelor's degree from Kansas State University.

-My wife and I have been married for 28 years and have three wonderful children.
-We live on our family farm that was established in 1912, where we raise cattle.
-Besides living and working on the farm, I have worked 10 years in the construction industry building and repairing homes, and 7 years installing heating and air units.
-I have spent the last 10 years as the Cherokee County Agricultural Agent for Kansas State University.
-As a KSU employee, I worked with agricultural producers, local businesses, home owners, and schools.
-I continue that effort as the current Cherokee County Economic Development Director.
+My wife and I have been married for 30 years and are blessed with three wonderful children.
+We live and work on our family farm, which was established in 1912, where we raise Angus cattle.
+In addition to ranching, I have spent 10 years in the construction industry building and repairing homes, 7 years installing heating and air conditioning systems, and 10 years serving as the Cherokee County Agricultural Agent for Kansas State University.
+In that role, I worked closely with agricultural producers, local businesses, homeowners, and schools to strengthen our communities and support economic growth.

 America was founded on the principle of opportunity.
 We are fortunate to live in a country where many can only dream of the freedoms and possibilities we enjoy.
 However, equality should not be mistaken for equal outcomes; rather, it should mean equal opportunity for all.
 True equality provides everyone with the chance to succeed based on their own efforts and talents, not guaranteed identical results, which is a hallmark of socialism.